Home » Student Engagement

 - to maintain effective student representation and participation in the decision-making process of the University.

-To be eligible for participation in any contest or activity other than a social one, or to act as a representative of Vanderbilt in any public exercise, a student must be a full-time student of the University (as determined by the academic policies of the school in which he or she is registered, and published in the University catalogue).
+To be eligible for participation in any contest or activity other than a social one, or to act as a representative of Vanderbilt in any public exercise, a student must be a full-time student of the University (as determined by the academic policies of the school in which he or she is registered).
 A student on disciplinary probation may not hold a leadership position, including (but not limited to) Admissions Tour Guide, VUceptor, Resident Adviser, head or business manager of a Vanderbilt Student Communications division, or head or business manager of a registered student organization.
 Registered student organizations and University departments may have additional eligibility requirements.

-To be eligible to hold office in a student organization or to be a division head or business manager of a Vanderbilt Student Communications division, a student must be enrolled full time (as above), and may not be on academic or disciplinary probation.
-Also, an undergraduate student must maintain a cumulative 2.0 average.
-For clarification, see “Nonacademic Undergraduate Class Designation” in Chapter 1, “Policies and Regulations.”
+A student must be full time and not on academic or disciplinary probation to be eligible to hold office in a student organization or to be a division head or business manager of a Vanderbilt Student Communications division.
+For undergraduates, full-time registration is defined as being registered for, and carrying, at least twelve hours per semester during the regular academic year, or nine hours in the summer.
+Also, an undergraduate student must maintain a cumulative C average.
+For clarification, see “Nonacademic Undergraduate Class Designation” in Chapter 1, “Policies and Regulations,” above.

 Student organizations or their governing bodies may set eligibility standards that exceed these minimum standards, as long as such eligibility standards comply with the University’s nondiscrimination policy.